Jaime Roldós Aguilera: New inquiries, revelations and theories

 Almost immediately after the screening, Attorney General Galo Chiriboga announced his decision to reopen the investigation.
 In April 2015, he announced to the National Assembly that, based on an alleged CIA document declassified in 2014, Ecuador had joined Operation Condor in mid-January 1978.
-According this document, participation would have occurred through the intelligence services of the Armed Forces; for this purpose, it is alleged (and also reported in the documentary) that “an Argentine general would have visited Quito and installed, in the Ministry of Defense, a telecommunications system (named “Condortel”).
+According to this document, participation would have occurred through the intelligence services of the Armed Forces; for this purpose, it is alleged (and also reported in the documentary) that “an Argentine general would have visited Quito and installed, in the Ministry of Defense, a telecommunications system (named “Condortel”).
 The Navy was allegedly in charge of telecommunications, while the Air Force was in charge of psychological warfare.”
 Additionally, an offer by Chile’s Augusto Pinochet to train Ecuadorian personnel at the Military Intelligence School in Santiago would have followed.

 In May 2016, on the 35th anniversary of the crash, Attorney General Chiriboga announced the discovery of several documents, audiovisual and material evidence that was used in the first official inquiry, in an Ecuadorian Air Force depot.
-Reportedly among the evidence were some small remains of the ill-fated Super King Air.
-Chiriboga announced that some of that evidence would be sent to Brazil for further analysis; and that he would embark on further investigation, among military installations, to look out for more remains from the aircraft.
-The Roldós family asked to be kept informed on the new investigation.
+Reportedly, the evidence included small remains of the ill-fated Super King Air.
+Chiriboga announced that some of that evidence would be sent to Brazil for further analysis, and that he would embark on further investigation, including at military installations, to look for more remains from the aircraft.
+The Roldós family asked to be kept informed of the new investigation.